-Many health professionals and the American Association for Respiratory Care, believe that most of the time, humidifiers on oxygen concentrators are unnecessary, and conclude that only those using a flow of 4 LPM or higher really need it.
-You might feel otherwise, if you feel your airways getting dryer during the winter or during the dryer months of the year.
+Many health professionals and the American Association for Respiratory Care, believe that most of the time, humidifiers on oxygen concentrators are unnecessary, and conclude that only those using a flow of 4 LPM or higher need it.
+You might feel otherwise if you think your airways are getting dryer during the winter or the dryer months of the year.
 Some people also say that the humidifiers for oxygen concentrators don't produce enough moisture for it to count.
-If you are on the go with your portable oxygen concentrator and you feel dry, then there is definitely a need for it.
+If you are on the go with your portable oxygen machine and you feel dry, then there is a need for it.

-Thankfully, maintaining and cleaning the humidifier for your portable oxygen concentrator isn't too hard, and you don't need to do it every single day.
+Thankfully, maintaining and cleaning the humidifier for your portable oxygen unit isn't difficult, and you don't need to do it every single day.
 Of course, you should always follow the manual instructions that came with your oxygen concentrator or the humidifier, but these are some general guidelines.

 Clean the humidifier bottle every 3 days with a mild detergent.
 Start out washing with warm water and the soap, and then be sure to rinse all trace of detergent away with hot water.
 It's a good idea to give it a soak in a vinegar and water solution for a minute or two, to make sure there are no remaining bacteria.
 Vinegar is an effective bactericide and fungicide, without being a harsh chemical that can cause damage over time.
 Dry the bottle as much as you can with a paper towel and let it air dry on a clean surface.

 Scrub any tubes attached to the humidifier with the mild detergent, and use the same hot water rinse and vinegar method that you used for the bottle.
 Scrub it with a plastic brush that is only used for cleaning your humidifier.
 Keep this scrub brush clean by cleaning it with bleach and allowing it to dry completely.

 Information on this page is for reference and educational purposes only.